By Alon Klayman, Threat Hunting Expert at Team Axon

 • Azure AD Audit logs are related to Azure AD tenants, actions conducted against Azure AD users, groups, app registrations, enterprise applications, etc.

-Remembering this makes it much easier to understand when is the right time to look at each of the log sources.
+Remembering this makes it much easier to understand when it is the right time to look at each of the log sources.

 So that’s it?
 There are only three log sources?